NatTuck/khoury-ntuck/courses/2018/09/cs3650/notes/24-cpar-solutions/notes.md

  - By default, that means threads => shared memory => data races.
  - So by default, all parallel programs are wrong.

+The problem (concurrency):

+ - Some problems are logically concurrent even though there may not need parallelism for performance.
+ - Example: Network chat server.
+ - Alice and Bob connect to the server.
+The server doesn't know which user will send a message first, so it needs to listen to both.
+ - Having a thread for each connection allows the program to be written in a straightforward way, but threads => shared memory => data races.
+ - And when we have a *lot* of connections, performance matters again, and it seems reasonable that a concurrent program can get a parallel speedup.

 ## Primitives & Abstractions